 News about the health and beauty of the natural world that sustains us.

 Students interested in a fun summer job that offers training and future career opportunities working in conservation, wildlife and refuge preservation should check in with the U.S. Fish and Wildlife Service.
 Their website devotes a page to Student Employment Opportunities, with options ranging from short-term summer positions to year-round internships.
 The available programs include the summer program Youth Conservation Corps, for young men and women between the ages of 15 and 18 years old; The Student Education Employment Program for full- and half-time students ages 16 and older; the Federal Career Intern Program, which appoints individuals to a two-year internship; and more.
-There is an opportunitiy for students to apply for the Harry S. Truman Scholarship Program as well.
+There is an opportunitiy for students to apply for the Harry S. Truman Scholarship Program

 Not all who sign-up will be charged with watching over wildlife refuges, however.
 There are career opportunities for students interested in working on the land, protecting wildlife, building and maintaining facilities, reaching out to visitors and creating environmental education programs.
 The programs are available across the country, so youth can find a refuge nearby, or select one based on the ecosystem that most interests the student: urban or rural, desert or mountains, islands or tundra.